-- Virgin Atlantic Flying Club – great to use for Delta flights as Virgin points are worth more than Delta SkyMiles.
+- Virgin Atlantic Flying Club is great for Delta flights as Virgin points are worth more than Delta SkyMiles.

 - World of Hyatt – terrific value as many of their properties’ guestrooms can run as much as $1,000 or more per night.